3digitdev/iota/README.md

 # TODO

+- Add ability to mute music when listening to and processing a command
 - Create method to automatically re-pair with TV [separate command!]
-- Add "acknowledgment" tone to repertoir and utilize it for nonverbal responses
 - Build a Docker Image for running Iota
   - Learn how to connect external speakers and microphones to a Docker Image
   - Learn how to automatically update Docker Image from latest release on GitHub